UponNoise/AHU_SBI_DMT/大一下/应用线性代数/Linear Algebra(Spring 2025)/README.md

-The contents in this folder are slides of Spring 2025 Linear Algebra course.
+This folder contains **slides** for the Spring 2025 Linear Algebra course.